 The national job market for epidemiologists is extremely strong.
-According to the U.S. Department of Labor, employment for epidemiologists is expected to increase by 24% over the next 10 years, primarily due to an increase in demand for epidemiologic analysis in preventative health care, chronic disease and emergency response.
+According to the U.S. Department of Labor, employment for epidemiologists is expected to increase by 24 percent over the next 10 years, primarily due to an increase in demand for epidemiologic analysis in preventative health care, chronic disease and emergency response.

 - Infectious disease

 There are two common types career paths for epidemiologists:

 Research epidemiologists typically work for universities, health departments (ex: MDH), and government organizations (ex: CDC, WHO) conducting research to better understand health issues.

 Applied epidemiologists address health crises directly by working with governments or private industry, commonly in health insurance companies, pharmaceutical companies, health departments (ex: MDH), and government organizations (ex: CDC, WHO).
 Those in nonprofit organizations often do public advocacy work.